This is the most comprehensive guide to life coaching online.

 A good life coach will bring you much quicker, and with less suffering towards your desired goal.

-We tend to hire teachers for all kind of things…
+We tend to hire teachers and coaches for all kinds of things…

 For learning an instrument, a language or your favorite kind of sport.